 Omics technologies generate huge amounts of data and being able to analyse these data rapidly and efficiently can often present a major obstacle to research progress.

 The NIHR Maudsley BRC in collaboration with the Guy's and St Thomas' BRC and King’s College London has established an off site High Performance Computing and Cloud Facility called Rosalind (in honour of Kings' alumnus Rosalind Franklin).
 Rosalind provides the computing power needed for supporting high throughput data storage and analysis of the massive datasets produced by ‘omics research programmes across King’s Health Partner organisations.

 Proteomics, which refers to the large-scale study of sets of proteins, provides an important platform to support research into the underlying causes of diseases as well as to identify biomarkers that could inform early diagnosis of particular disorder or predict its life course and response to treatments.
 The identification of novel biological biomarkers is vital to the development of personalised and stratified medicines approaches to the treatment of a range of biological disorders including dementia, addictions and psychoses.

-The Maudsley BRC/U provides access to a range of high throughput proteomics technologies through the Proteomics Facility at King’s Health Partners.
+The NIHR Maudsley BRC provides access to a range of high throughput proteomics technologies through the Proteomics Facility at King’s Health Partners.